jdeschamps/EMU-guide/userguide.md

 #### Refresh

-Modifying device properties outside the UI plugin does not impact the state of the UI, whether it is done by interacting with configuration group presets, the device property browser or scrips.
-Thereby synchronizing the UI with the current state of the device properties.
+Modifying device properties outside the UI plugin, for example by interacting with configuration group presets, the device property browser, or scripts, does not impact the state of the UI.
+The refresh button synchronizes the UI with the current state of the device properties.

 #### Description

-The description is automatically generated from the panels own description and should tell the user what each panel is intended for.
+The description describes each panel and their intended use.